 If Jake wants to register a new vehicle, Carmen would not be able to provide that service.

 However, the advantage of becoming a card agent is that it is relatively simple to get started.
-To become a card agent, you will need:
+To become a card agent you will only need to meet the following requirements:

 See Card Agent Contract Below